 The analysis of climate change was conducted using delta outputs which were created using inherent GIS processes related to spatial analysis.
 After the data were aggregated into the appropriate time periods, the current climate data were subtracted from the future climate data on a cell by cell basis.
-This provided the data for the comparison of current climate patterns to future modeled climate patterns and resulted in the delta (change) output figures.
+This provided the data for the comparison of current climate patterns to future modeled climate patterns and resulted in the delta (change) output figures (Figure C-5-2).
 For all other CAs, the delta outputs were clipped to the ecoregion boundaries upon completion of the analysis in order to create an output that was consistent among CAs.
 The climate change data were not modified in this way because of the potential loss of pertinent regional information in the comparison phase.
 This enabled climatologists to observe patterns affecting the ecoregion rather than simply looking at the smaller ecoregional scale.

 The RegCM3 data format was based on 15-km ESRI grids and was created for broad (regional) analysis.
 Although this provided a better overall approach for the ecoregional model than the GCMs, the accuracy of this model across areas of great topographical variation presented problems in the overall analysis.
-The Northwestern Plains presented a significant challenge in the analysis of the data across the majority of the ecoregion because of the presence of mountains in the buffer areas on the western part of the ecoregion.
-This topographical variation between the mountains and plains of the ecoregion resulted in data skewing when determining values for the output symbology and classification.
+This topographical variation between mountains and plains result in data skewing when determining values for the output symbology and classification.
 The mountainous areas significantly biased the output across lower elevations.
 This issue was remedied by the discriminate removal of outlying cell values within the mountainous regions.
-This process is illustrated in the Northwestern Plains figures for temperature and precipitation.